UAE: These 5 women bikers, with different life stories, found pure joy riding motorcycles

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-That invitation to the motorcycle gathering proved transformative.
+An invitation to a motorcycle gathering proved transformative.
 As she rode pillion behind a tall event organiser, constantly leaning to catch glimpses of the path ahead, Kateryna realised she wanted more than just a partial view of life — she wanted to take control of her own journey.

 But, perhaps, Katarina's most significant contribution came in November 2022, when she revitalised the UAE chapter of the Women's International Motorcycle Association (WIMA).
-Under her leadership, membership grew from five to 127 strong, creating a powerful support network for women riders.
+Under her leadership, membership grew from five to 127, creating a powerful support network for women riders.

 "You need to choose your bike with your heart," Milena said, with wisdom earned from years in the saddle.
 Her adventures have taken her through seven countries across the Alps, conquering the legendary Stelvio Pass.

-When Covid-19 restricted movement in Germany to just 20 kilometres from home, Constanze discovered that limitations could become launching pads.
-Having moved to Dubai in 2018 to work with Emirates Group's tourism department, she found herself back in Germany during the lockdown, using those precious 20 kilometres to master motorcycle riding.
+When Covid-19 restricted movement in Germany to just 20km from home, Constanze discovered that limitations could become launching pads.
+Having moved to Dubai in 2018 to work with Emirates Group's tourism department, she found herself back in Germany during the lockdown, using those precious 20km to master motorcycle riding.

 For Constanze, motorcycling became more than just movement – it became meditation.
 "On the bike, there's no room for mindless chatter or negative thoughts," she explained, noting: "It's just you, your machine, and the path ahead."